Renaldo Wynn: New Orleans Saints

 Wynn then signed with the New Orleans Saints on September 7, 2007.
 He appeared in 12 games for the Saints that season including one start, recording 13 tackles and 3.5 sacks.
 He became a free agent in the 2008 offseason.

 New York Giants

 In May 2008, Wynn visited with the New York Giants.
 He agreed to terms on a contract with the team on June 1, 2008.
 The move reunited him with Giants head coach Tom Coughlin, who was head coach of the Jacksonville Jaguars when Wynn was drafted by the team in 1997.

-Second stint with Redskins
+Washington Redskins (second stint)

 Wynn was re-signed to a one-year contract by the Washington Redskins on March 16, 2009.
 He was released on October 10 to make room for punter Glenn Pakulak, and was re-signed on October 12 when Pakulak was waived.
 He was released again on October 17, to make room for Pakulak.